Cubicpath/HaloInfiniteGetter/README.md

 Gets the singular resource from the given path and outputs it.

 #### SCAN:
+**Warning: This may display various flashing images in quick succession.**

 Recursively scan a given JSON resource for paths to more resources, ignoring already scanned resources.
 This results in caching ALL resources that are referenced by any other resource with some tie to the original resource path.